- Hourly / - BiWeekly /

 Monitors database performance and makes modifications and adjustments to database architecture, storage methods and management system software to fine tune the database for optimum response time;

 Monitors capacity and allocates space according to overall needs of system users, available data storage and database management system requirements;

-Trains programmers and system users on techniques for efficient use of database management systems;
+Trains IIT Programmer Analysts and system users on techniques for efficient use of database management systems;